collective/awesome-plone/README.md

   * [plone.app.standardtiles](https://github.com/plone/plone.app.standardtiles) - A set of standard tiles used by Mosaic, but can be used from any other tile manager.
   * [collective.tiles.advancedstatic](https://github.com/collective/collective.tiles.advancedstatic) - A tile that shows html text (similar to the text portlet), with some additional configuration like the possibility to add custom css style classes.
   * [collective.tiles.collection](https://github.com/collective/collective.tiles.collection) - A tile that shows a set of collection results with possibility to choose (and develop) custom layouts.
-  * collective.themeingfragments](https://github.com/collective/collective.themefragments)  fragmenttiel (you need to install it in the control panel, also): Add 'tiles' TTW by using familiar 'syntax', TAL, XML and python.
+  * [collective.themefragments](https://github.com/collective/collective.themefragments)  fragmenttiel (you need to install it in the control panel, also): Add 'tiles' TTW by using familiar 'syntax', TAL, XML and python.

 * Views and utils
   * [collective.slick](https://github.com/RedTurtle/collective.slick) - Add slick carousel to Plone resources.
   * [redturtle.patterns.slider](https://github.com/RedTurtle/redturtle.patterns.slider) - A pattern based on Plone Mockup that enable a slick slider on a selected div.
   * [redturtle.gallery](https://github.com/RedTurtle/redturtle.gallery) - adds a gallery view with a carousel made with slick.
-  * pp.client-plone make proper PDFs from Plone.
+  * [pp.client-plone](https://pypi.org/project/pp.client-plone) make proper PDFs from Plone.

 ## Themes